sqlc-dev/sqlc/docs/tutorials/getting-started-postgresql.md

 WHERE id = $1;
 ```

-Otherwise, to return the updated record to the user, add this to the
+Otherwise, to return the updated record to the user, add this to `query.sql`:
-`query.sql`:

 ```sql
 -- name: UpdateAuthor :one